This section will help you install the

 Google Cloud uses projects to isolate resources & billing used for a particular application, in this case Apex Logs, this will allow you to delete the project later if you choose to no longer use it without impacting any other applications.

 Now that you have a Google Cloud project for your instance, run the following command to install Apex Logs:

 logs instance install

-The first time you run the command you’ll be prompted to sign-in to your Apex Software account — used for billing and team management — enter your email and click the link to authenticate.
+The first time you run the command you’ll be prompted to sign-in to your Apex Software account, used for billing and gaining access to the Apex Logs user interface.

 You can create a new team, or use the default “Personal” team which can be renamed later.

 Next choose the Google Cloud project you created for the Apex Logs installation: